-Determination of workload in individual cases is the responsibility of the divisional dean or dean of the business school.
+Determination of workload in individual cases is the responsibility of the dean.
 Faculty members may appeal such decisions to the Vice President for Academic Affairs when there is question of their justice.

 18 POLICY ON FINAL EXAMINATIONS

 The system of scheduling final examinations during a special period set aside for this purpose has been developed for the benefit of the student.
 Departures from the schedule - - namely the giving of final examinations, whether cumulative or non-cumulative, prior to the assigned period - - creates problems for the student and interferes with the work of other faculty members.
 Under pressure to prepare for such examinations, students cut classes in other courses at precisely the time in the evolution of the course work when instructors are synthesizing the various ideas and techniques developed throughout the semester.
 This practice also deprives a student of time for the review and reflection that should precede final examinations.